Bauteiltoeter/WLED2/readme.md

   </p>

+# Why this fork exists

+This branch adds support for the KSZ8863 Ethernet Phy.
+This has an integrated ethernet switch, making it possible to build WLED devices with two ethernet ports.

+With this feature you can dasy-chain multiple WLED devices.

+## I2C
+The communication between ESP32 and Phy uses I2C in other tasks!
+Using wire.h to communicate with custom I2C devices will most likely interfere with the Phy communication!

+## Hardware
+Connect the KSZ8863 to your ESP32 as following:

+ESP32 -> KSZ8863
+IO0   -> REFCLKI_3 (23) & REFCLKO_3 (17)
+IO21  -> CRS_DV (16)
+IO27  -> TX_EN  (25)
+IO25  -> TXD0   (29)
+IO26  -> TXD1   (28)
+IO19  -> RXD0   (20)
+IO22  -> RXD1   (19)
+IO14  -> SCL    (36)
+IO15  -> SDA    (37)

 # Welcome to my project WLED! ✨

 A fast and feature-rich implementation of an ESP32 and ESP8266 webserver to control NeoPixel (WS2812B, WS2811, SK6812) LEDs or also SPI based chipsets like the WS2801 and APA102!